 Flint Water is a non-potable beverage in hand-assembled bottles.

-Proceeds from the sales of Flint Water will be donated to the United Way of Genessee County and Hydrate Detroit.
+Proceeds from the sales of Flint Water are donated to the United Way of Genessee County and Hydrate Detroit.

 Tshirt, edition of 30